haberdashPI/vscode-master-key/README.md

 ![example of recording key sequence](images/readme/record.webp)

 > [!NOTE]
 > Command recording comes with a few limitations.
 Master key can record any edits, and any commands that are issued through master key bindings.
 Commands that are not part of this binding file (e.g. a standard call to Cmd/Ctrl+V to paste) will not be recorded.
 You can copy your non-master-key bindings over to Master Key (so that they will be recorded) by [customizing your bindings](#customized-bindings) and using `Import Default Bindings` and `Import User Bindings` to allow all of the default and user bindings stored in VSCode's normal keybinding files to be recorded by Master Key.
-(You will have to remove your original user bindings from the VSCode `keybinding.json` file manually)
+(You will have to remove your original user bindings from the VSCode `keybinding.json` file manually).
+Also note that some edits cannot be recordings using VSCode's API (e.g. automated completion of parenthesis), so the ability to record any typing is limited.

 ### Symmetric Insert